-The CDISC Draft Analysis Results Metadata (AResM) v1.0 for Define-XML v2 is now available for a 30-day public review.
+Version 1.0 of the Analysis Results Metadata Specification for Define-XML v2 is now available (Released 30-Jan-2015).
 The aim of this new specification is to support the submission of Analysis Results Metadata as defined in the CDISC ADaM Analysis Data Model Version 2.1 document.
 The release package consists of a zip file that includes a readme file, the specification document, an ADaM based Define-XML example and the Analysis Results Metadata schema.
 Refer to the readme file for further details.

 This document explains the purpose of the Analysis Data Model (ADaM) and describes fundamental principles that apply to all analysis datasets, with the driving principle being that the design of analysis datasets and associated metadata facilitate explicit communication of the content of, input to, and purpose of submitted analysis datasets.
 The model document also describes ADaM metadata, the subject-level dataset ADSL, and a multiple-record-per-subject data structure: the ADaM Basic Data Structure (BDS).
 The Analysis Data Model supports efficient generation, replication, and review of analysis results.